Griffin Jax

-James Griffin Jax (born November 22, 1994) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He made his MLB debut in 2021.
-He is also an officer in the United States Air Force Reserve.
+James Griffin Jax (born November 22, 1994) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Minnesota Twins.
+Jax is also an officer in the United States Air Force Reserve.

 Amateur career

 Jax attended Cherry Creek High School in Greenwood Village, Colorado.
 In 2013, his senior year, he went 7–1 with a 1.74 ERA and was named Colorado's Gatorade Baseball Player of the Year.
 He was selected by the Philadelphia Phillies in the 12th round of the 2013 Major League Baseball draft, but did not sign and instead enrolled at the United States Air Force Academy where he played college baseball for the Air Force Falcons.

 Jax struggled during his first two years at the Air Force Academy, pitching to a 5.86 ERA as a freshman and a 5.17 ERA as a sophomore.
-He broke out as a junior in 2016, starting 15 games and going 9–2 with a school-record 2.05 ERA, striking out ninety and walking only ten in 105 1/3 innings.
+In summer 2015, between his sophomore and junior years, he played summer league baseball for the Eau Claire Express of the Northwoods League.
+He broke out with the Falcons as a junior in 2016, starting 15 games and going 9–2 with a school-record 2.05 ERA, striking out ninety and walking only ten in 105 1/3 innings.
 He was named the Mountain West Conference Co-Pitcher of the Year alongside Jimmy Lambert.